 The scrappy little cairn terrier has a sturdy body, with a wide head atop short legs.
 Rarely taller than 10 inches and weighing in at around 14 pounds, the cairn is perfectly sized for long cuddle sessions on his owner's lap, but sturdy enough for rowdy playtime.
-His eyes are deep brown and intelligent looking, and his face is sometimes described as "fox–like," an ironic statement since this little guy was originally bred to root out vermin—including foxes!—from rock piles in Scotland.
+His eyes are deep brown and intelligent-looking, and his face is sometimes described as "fox–like," an ironic statement since this little guy was originally bred to root out vermin—including foxes!—from rock piles in Scotland.

 "Cairns are what I would call 'terrier-lite,' as they have a mischievous side and a high intelligence and activity level, but they're not just go-go-go and are a lot less challenging to own than other terrier breeds," Freiman says.

-A very affectionate breed, cairns make great companions for just about every kind of dog owner, and are awesome as family pets.
+A very affectionate breed, cairns make great companions for just about every kind of dog owner, and they are awesome as family pets.
 Many cairn terrier owners even report that their dogs get along with their cats, but they might not have such sunny relationships with cats outside of the home (there go those terrier instincts again!).
 Because of the breed's history as vermin hunters, it's probably not a good idea to have your cairn around other small pets like gerbils or hamsters, either.

 "My cairn runs trails with me, though he is often less enthusiastic about coming along than my Jack Russell, who has seemingly boundless energy," Freiman says.
 "So they are active, but a couple of good walks a day and some time throwing a ball around with them will meet their exercise needs and keep them happy."

 "We always have to look back at what these dogs are bred for and how those needs for stimulation still need to be met," Freiman says.
 "If they aren't getting that stimulation, they can be troublemakers."

-The cairn terrier originally hails from the Isle of Skye in Scotland, and for almost a century, the breed was known as the short-haired Skye terrier.
+The cairn terrier originally hails from the Isle of Skye in Scotland, and for almost a century, the breed was known as the short-haired Skye terrier, according to the Cairn Terrier Club of America.
 Originally used as rodent-catchers, these working dogs were perfectly built for digging into cairns—traditional Scottish rock piles used as land boundary markers—and were responsible for chasing out the rodents that made their homes under the rocks.

 - Terry the cairn terrier took on one of the biggest canine movie roles ever: Dorothy's companion, Toto, in 1939's The Wizard of Oz.